 Subject Prescribed Description Employment, office, trade, profession or vocation Any employment, office, trade, profession or vocation carried on for profit or gain.
 Sponsorship Any payment or provision of any other financial benefit (other than from the Board) made or provided within the relevant period in respect of any expenses incurred by the member in carrying out duties as a member or toward his/her election expenses.
 This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.

 Contracts Any contract which is made between the member (or a body which the member has a beneficial interest) and the Board a) under which goods or services are to be provided or works are to be executed; and b) which has not been fully discharged.
 Land Any beneficial interest in land which is in the area of the Board Licences Any licence (alone or jointly with others) to occupy land in the area of the Board for a month or longer.
-Corporate tenancies Any tenancy where (to the member knowledge) a) the landlord is the Board; and b) the tenant is a body in which the relevant person has a beneficial interest.
-Securities Any beneficial interest in securities of a body where: a) that body (to the member's knowledge) has a place of business or land in the area of the Board and b) either (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or if the share capital of that body is of more than one class, the total nominal value of the share of any one class in which the member has a beneficial interest that exceeds one hundredth of the total issued share capital of that body is of more that a beneficial interest that exceeds one hundredth of the total issued share capital of that body is of more that a beneficial interest that exceeds one hundredth of the total issued share capital of that body is of more that a beneficial interest that exceeds one hundredth of the total issued share capital of that class.
+Corporate tenancies Any tenancy where (to the member knowledge) a) the landlord is the Board; andb) the tenant is a body in which the relevant person has a beneficial interest.
+Securities Any beneficial interest in securities of a body where: a) that body (to the member's knowledge) has a place of business or land in the area of the Board and b) either (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or if the share capital of that body is of more than one class, the total nominal value of the share of any one class in which the member has a beneficial interest that exceeds one hundredth of the total issued share capital of that class.